-Students use their original designs to explore the graphic processes of linoleum block printing and silk screening.
-Students will use Chromebook for many computer based programs.
-Creative lettering lay out, monoprints, etching, and package design may be additional units of study.
+Students use their original designs to explore the graphic processes of linoleum block printing and T-Shirt design.
+Students will use Chromebook for many computer based projects.
+Creative lettering lay out, monoprints, and package design may be additional units of study.

-SCULPTURE 386
+386 SCULPTURE